alyssa0528/alyssa0528.github.io/_posts/2018-10-19-career_tips_for_new_software_engineers_from_hubspots_connected_event.markdown

 I was most looking forward to this session since simply hearing the words "technical interview" makes my stomach churn.

-Two tech leads led the discussion.
+Two tech leads led this discussion.
 They started off by saying that being good at coding does not equal being good at interviews.
-There's a sort of art to the technical interview that involves coding (obviously), as well as strong communication and comprehension.
+There's a sort of art to the technical interview that involves coding (obviously), as well as strong communication and listening skills.

 Here were the six top tips they gave: